akrenow/akre-solutions/company.md

 - Service packages and pricing

 ### About Us Page
-- AKRE's company story and mission
+- Zintronia's company story and mission
 - Team member profiles
 - Company values and culture
 - Certifications and partnerships